pochette en cuir matelassé

 • Turn the outer body of the bag right side out.

-• With pliers, assemble the outer body on the finished flap (quilted leather) right sides together (pay attention to the position of the magnetic top).
+• Using pliers, assemble the outer body onto the finished flap (quilted leather) right sides together (pay attention to the position of the magnetic top).

-• Stitch over the entire length greater than 0.5 mm.
+• Stitch along the entire length above 0.5 mm.

-• Reduce the seam allowances to have less thickness during the topstitching step.
+• Reduce the seam allowances to have less thickness during the topstitching stage.

 Quilted leather pouch tutorial